LindaBetz/PhenoNetz/README.md

 # PhenoNetz
-Code to generate feedback slides for participants in "PhenoNetz"-study
+Code to generate feedback reports for participants in "PhenoNetz"-study